drgnfrts/ura-llm-search/data/DC-cleaned-md/Non-Residential/Commercial/Residential-1st.md

 ## Floor-to-Floor Height

-The floor-to-floor height control for the various uses in the “Residential with Commercial at 1st storey” development is shown in the table below.
+The floor-to-floor height control for the various uses in the "Residential with Commercial at 1st storey" development is shown in the table below.

 ### Floor-to-Floor Height